Mitko-n/NetskopeAPI/README.md

 # Netskope API Client

-This repository contains a Python client for interacting with the Netskope API.
-It includes a base class `NetskopeAPIBase` for making HTTP requests and two subclasses `Policy` and `Scim` for specific API functionalities related to policies and SCIM operations, respectively.
+This repository contains a Python client for interacting with Netskope's API.
+It includes two main classes, `Policy` and `Scim`, for handling different types of API interactions.

-## Overview

-- **`NetskopeAPIBase`**: The base class for making HTTP requests with automatic retry handling and consistent response structures.
-- **`Policy`**: Provides methods for interacting with Netskope policy endpoints.
-- **`Scim`**: Provides methods for interacting with SCIM endpoints related to users and groups.

 ## Installation

-Ensure you have the `requests` library installed:
+Make sure you have `requests` library installed.
+You can install it using pip if you don't have it already:

 ```bash
 pip install requests